dotnet/orleans/src/Documentation/clusters_and_clients/configuration_guide/server_configuration.md

 ---

 > [!NOTE]
-> If you just want to start a local silo and a local client for development purpose, look at the [Local Development Configuration page](local_development_configuration.md)
+> If you want to start a local silo and a local client for development purposes, look at the [Local Development Configuration page](local_development_configuration.md)

 # Server Configuration

-A silo is configured programmatically via a `SiloHostBuilder` and a number of supplemental option classes.
+A silo is configured programmatically via `SiloHostBuilder` and a number of supplemental option classes.
-Option classes in Orleans follow the [ASP.NET Options](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/configuration/options) pattern, and can be loaded via files, environment variables etc. Please refer to the [Options pattern documentation]((https://docs.microsoft.com/en-us/aspnet/core/fundamentals/configuration/options)) for more information.
+Option classes in Orleans follow the [ASP.NET Options](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/configuration/options) pattern, and can be loaded via files, environment variables, etc.

 There are several key aspects of silo configuration: